 Southwestern-Style Chicken Pot Pie Skillet

-This cast iron Southwestern chicken pot pie swaps the classic herbs for chili powder, cumin, and smoked paprika, adds jalapeños and black beans, and tops with a cornbread crust instead of pastry.
+Trade the usual pot pie herbs for chili powder, cumin, and smoked paprika, throw in jalapeños and black beans, and finish it off with a cornbread crust instead of pastry — that’s this cast iron Southwestern chicken pot pie in a sentence.

 Spicy Ingredient Additions